It would realy kick ass if Quassel would be in some way to be scriptable.

 Currently on the list are python, perl, dbus, possibly QtScript.

-#5 Updated by stdin about 9 years ago
+#5 Updated by stdin over 9 years ago

 With KDE integration Kross support could be added, that way all the languages Kross supports can be used.
 The only issue would be the case where the user decided to use the pure Qt client Kross will not be available.